This is the multi-page printable view of this section. Click here to print.

 Caution

-• If the maximum number of snapshots or the snapshot space threshold (around 90%) is exceeded, older snapshots will be deleted.
+• If the maximum number of snapshots or the snapshot space threshold (around 90%) is exceeded, older snapshots are deleted first.

-• If the snapshot capacity usage rate is high (around 90%), replication may be stopped.
+• If the snapshot capacity usage is high (around 90%), replication may be stopped.

-• Snapshots can be created up to a maximum of 1,023 (the automatic creation count via schedule is up to 128), and if the maximum creation count is exceeded, no more snapshots can be created.
+• Snapshots can be created up to a maximum of 1,023 (with up to 128 automatically created via schedule), and if the maximum number is exceeded, no further snapshots can be created.

-• Snapshot recovery must be performed while all connected servers are disconnected (Umount, Disk Offline), and the recovered volume can be used after being reconnected (Mount, Disk Online).
+• Snapshot recovery must be performed while all connected servers are disconnected (Umount, Disk Offline), and the restored volume can be used after it is reconnected (Mount, Disk Online).

-• Only one recovery copy can be created, and it is a separate volume that incurs the same charges as the original.
+• A recovery copy can only be created once, and it is a separate volume that incurs charges identical to the original.

 Reference

-Block Storage(BM) List page you can view the replication information of the selected resource.
+Block Storage(BM) List page lets you view the replication information of the selected resource.

 CategoryDetailed description

-• Permissions: User permissions of the volume set according to replication policy
+• Permissions: User permissions of the volume set according to the replication policy

 Caution

-If the snapshot capacity usage rate is high (around 90%), replication may be stopped.
+If the snapshot capacity usage is high (around 90%), replication may be stopped.

 Reference

-• A replica can modify the connected server if the replication policy is stopped or deleted.
+• A replica can modify the connected server when the replication policy is stopped or deleted.

-• The replica can use the snapshot feature after the replication policy is deleted.
+• A replica can use the snapshot feature after the replication policy is deleted.

 • If the replication policy is stopped or the replication status is completed, you can modify the policy and schedule in the replica.

-Block Storage(BM) List page allows you to view the tag information of the selected resource, and you can add, modify, or delete it.
+On the Block Storage(BM) List page, you can view the tag information of the selected resource and add, modify, or delete it.

 CategoryDetailed description